 An initial or newly initiated acquisition of the GPS position will only take place after the time set in the "Next Acquisition" parameter has elapsed.
 Therefore, when you tap the "Apply" button, a corresponding countdown timer is displayed at the bottom of the GPS configuration menu.
-After the sensor has been detected for the first time, this countdown timer in the app will disappear.
+After the first successful acquisition of the sensor, this countdown timer in the app will disappear.